Vishal-Upendran/WindNet/README.md

 #### WindNet modelling
 Similar to Benchmark modelling, this is trivial to perform if dataset generation is done correctly.
 There are Jupyter notebooks available for visualization too.
 We have provided the trained models in `Models/` folder, but the dataset will need to be downloaded for visualization.
 To download all the model files and the GoogleNet weights (to be present in KaffeModelConverted/), please navigate here: https://drive.google.com/drive/folders/18Z9-IcjtUOdaYWOQvPnB8YCKZ4kTj581?usp=sharing.

+NOTE: The set of models for all combinations comes to ~ 100 GB.
+Thus, as a first step, we advise you to download the best models for 193 $\AA$ and 211 $\AA$ 4 day history and 3 day delay to obtain at least the prediction plots.

 #### Visualization and plotting
 1. Each WindNet model may be visualized through `WindNet_easy_crossValid.ipynb` - this also generates the prediction plots of our paper.